jaimin2426/Rock-Paper-Scissor/README.md

 Game continues until you enter n when asked.

 🔹 Example Play
-Player one, Enter your choice: 12345
+Player one, Enter your choice: 12345<br>
-Player two, Enter your choice: 67890
+Player two, Enter your choice: 67890<br>
-Player one, Enter the secret bit position: 2
+Player one, Enter the secret bit position: 2<br>
-Player two, Enter the secret bit position: 4
+Player two, Enter the secret bit position: 4<br>
-Player two wins!!
+Player two wins!!<br>
-Do you want to continue? y/n: n
+Do you want to continue? y/n: n<br>